ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2021/windows-10-hosts-file.md

 Since I use VS Code for my main editor anyway, I tend to use option 2 as a bit faster most of the time.

-## File contents
+## File Contents

 The contents of the file are straightforward.
 Each line has an IP address and at least one domain.
 When you view that domain in your browser, it will go to that IP address instead of checking public DNS.
-For example, if you want to browse your local library website VM at <https://local.library.wlu.ca>, add this line:
+For example, if you want to browse your local VM at <https://domain1.com>, add this line:

 ```text
 127.0.0.1 domain1.com